 And it will have an algorithm to differentiate between different faults.
 In case of any fault, it measures the voltage and gives a display indication.
 We can store this data for further analysis.
 We can call it one kind of SCADA (Supervisory control and DATA acquisition)

 This makes the finding of faults easy and fast.
-Then we can repair the problem also fast.
-And system downtime will reduce, and hence the reliability of the system will improve.
-As we can take preventive action during the first fault itself.
+Then we can also repair the problem fast.
+And system downtime will be reduced, and hence the reliability of the system will improve.
+We can take preventive action during the first fault itself.

-This kind of fault finding in the big systems is always there.
-We used this fault-finding philosophy in one of our products.
+This kind of fault-finding in the big systems is always there.
+We used this fault-finding philosophy in one of our products in the company.
 We used the IGBT for the inverter (power electronics) in the VVFD.

 And if we have a DC bus floating supply system in the VVVF, then one line to ground fault (we call it the first fault), as is in Figure 5 above, does not disturb normal operation.
 And by knowing the problem, we can take necessary action during equipment maintenance.